jimmoores/quandl4j/README.md

 There's a lot more of interest in TableSaw, [see the TableSaw GitHub for more details](https://github.com/jtablesaw/tablesaw).

-### Documentation
-An addition to the tutorial, there is extra documentation at the package and class level within the [JavaDocs, which are hosted in GitHub Pages](http://jimmoores.github.io/quandl4j/apidocs).

 ### 2.0.0 migration guide
 It's very straightforward to upgrade to the new API, however, some long-deprecated parts of the session API have been removed from the new implementation.
 If you still need these, you can continue to use the existing `QuandlSession`, but it is recommended you